cardillan/mindcode/doc/syntax/TROUBLESHOOTING.markdown

 ### Unexpected input

-When Mindcode encounters an input which disallows further analysis, it may report `unexpected 'token`, for example `unexpected 'out'`.
+When Mindcode encounters an input which disallows further analysis, it may report `unexpected 'token'`, for example `unexpected 'out'`.
 This error typically has one of two causes:
 - A keyword is omitted or mistyped: in `while a < 10 print(a); end;` the `do` keyword is missing.
 Mindcode will announce the `print` is unexpected at the place where the `do` keyword should be present.
 - A keyword is used as a name for a variable or function.
 This may suddenly appear in an existing code when a new keyword is introduced into the language, such as `out` or `param` in the recent versions of Mindcode.
 In this case Mindcode will typically announce the keyword is unexpected.